-Motivational Monday and this week front and centre are relationships – how to get ready for one, attract one, be in one and even handle the end of one.
+Motivational Monday and this week front and centre are relationships – how to get ready for one, how to attract one, how to be in one, how to realize if you need help from a counselor Napa, and even handle the end of one.

 Every woman and I dare say man, hope for a love like this – the one shared between my very best of friends, Beverly and Noel Martin.
 They are most certainly the model and motivation for me where it concerns an intimate relationship.
 Before you enter or settle for the relationship you are now in – read this interview with The Martins, hosts of the “Talk It Up” radio show in Orlando, Florida.

 When We Met…

 Beverly: Noel and I first met on Facebook, in his music group, Oldies For EvaH, on his birthday.
 The group members were having a virtual birthday party for him.